spunkygames/kino-sprunked/README.md

 # Kino Sprunked

 Get ready to dive into a world of vibrant colors and exhilarating gameplay with Kino Sprunked!
 This fast-paced, arcade-style game from [Spunky Game](https://spunky.games) challenges your reflexes and strategic thinking.
 Experience the thrill as you navigate through dynamic levels, collecting power-ups and dodging obstacles.
-Play Kino Sprunked Now: https://spunky.games/kino-sprunked
+Play Kino Sprunked Now:[kino-sprunked](https://spunky.games/kino-sprunked)

 ---